dome9/cloud-bots/bots/Bots.md

 managedPolicies contain \[ name='AmazonEC2RoleforSSM' \] \]

 ## iam\_delete\_default\_policy\_version
-What it does:
-    Delete the default policy version and set the latest instead.
+What it does: Delete the default policy version and set the latest instead.
-Usage:
-    AUTO: iam_delete_default_policy_version
+Usage: iam_delete_default_policy_version
-Limitations:
-    Most be at least more than one version to the policy.
+Limitations: Most be at least more than one version to the policy.
-Code flow:
-1. get the version id of the default version (that we need to delete)
-2. get list of all the version of the policy (https://docs.aws.amazon.com/cli/latest/reference/iam/list-policy-versions.html)
-3. find the latest version before the default version which will replace the default
-4. replace the default version to another version (the latest version before it that we just found)
-5. delete the previous default version from the policy (now we can because it's no longer the default version)

 ## iam\_role\_attach\_policy